Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Introduction

 \item [(iii)] for all $\e>0$ and $n\in\NN$ there exists $x\in H$ such that

 and

 \end{itemize} \end{theorem}

-If $T$ is unitary then Theorem \ref{main1} can be reduced formally to Arveson's theorem, however, our condition (iii) says much more.
-Moreover, in this case, we give also a related statement in the spirit of Connes, see Section \ref{circles} below.

 Orthogonality relations for orbits of general bounded operators have also been studied before, in terms of a concept of weakly wandering vectors originating from ergodic theory.
 Recall that a vector $x$ is called weakly wandering for a bounded operator $T$ on $H$ if there is a strictly increasing subsequence $(n_k)$ (depending on $x$) such that the elements $(T^{n_k} x)$ are mutually orthogonal.
-Generalizing classical results due to Krengel and more recent ones (see e.g. \cite{Bergelson} and \cite{Begun}), one may prove for example that if $T$ is power bounded, $\sigma(T)\cap \mathbb T$ is infinite, and $\sigma_p(T)\cap \mathbb T$ is empty, then the set of weakly wandering vectors of $T$ is dense in $H,$ see \cite{MullerTom}.
-(In fact, one can omit the condition of power boundedness of $T$ here.)
+Generalizing a classical result due to Krengel, one can prove for example that if $T$ is power bounded, $\sigma(T)\cap \mathbb T$ is infinite, and $\sigma_p(T)\cap \mathbb T$ is empty, then the set of weakly wandering vectors of $T$ is dense in $H,$ see \cite{MullerTom} and the references therein.
 While in contrast to Theorem \ref{main1} the sequence $(n_k)$ is infinite, one has, in general, no control on it.
 Thus the results of this kind are essentially different from the ones in the present paper, although the technique has some points in common.

-Another motivation to the study of the circles structure of the spectrum stems again from ergodic theory, namely from the research on mixing dynamical systems.
-Recently, using harmonic analysis arguments, Hamdan proved in \cite{Hamdan} that if a unitary operator $T$ is such that $T^n \to 0$ in the weak operator topology, then $\sigma(T)=\mathbb T$ if and only if for every $\epsilon >0$ there exists a unit vector $x \in H$ satisfying
+Another motivation for the study of the circle structure of the spectrum stems again from ergodic theory, namely from the research on mixing dynamical systems.
+Recently, using harmonic analysis arguments, Hamdan proved in \cite{Hamdan} that if a unitary operator $T$ on $H$ is such that $T^n \to 0$ in the weak operator topology, then $\sigma(T)=\mathbb T$ if and only if for every $\epsilon >0$ there exists a unit vector $x \in H$ satisfying

-The result was inspired by recent results due to Bashtanov and Ryzhikov on fine structure of mixing transformations, see for a relevant discussion \cite{Hamdan}.
-Towards a sufficiency direction, our approach allows one to get rid of the unitarity assumption on $T$ in Hamdan's theorem, to essentially weaken the spectral assumptions on $T$ there, and to replace the vector $x$ above by an infinite-dimensional subspace $L$ of $H.$ In particular, the following surprising result is proved (see Corollary \ref{hamdancorollarygeneral} below). \begin{theorem} Let $T$ be a bounded linear operator on $H$ be such that $T^n \to 0$ in the weak operator topology.
+The result was inspired by recent results due to Bashtanov and Ryzhikov on fine structure of mixing transformations, see \cite{Hamdan} for a relevant discussion.
+Our approach leads to the following somewhat surprising generalization of a part of Hamdan's theorem (see Corollary \ref{hamdancorollarygeneral} below). \begin{theorem} Let $T$ be a bounded linear operator on $H$ such that $T^n \to 0$ in the weak operator topology.
 If $\sigma(T) \supset \mathbb T,$ then for every $\epsilon >0$ there exists an infinite-dimensional subspace $L$ of $H$ such that

 where $P_L$ is the orthogonal projection on $L.$ \end{theorem} In other words, for each $T$ with weakly vanishing powers there is a nontrivial block-decomposition of $T^n$ in $H=L\oplus L^{\perp}:$